 Hidden in the genetic code of many herding-breed dogs is a mutation that increases their susceptibility to drug toxicosis.
-It is important for veterinary technicians to recognize which dogs are at risk and which drugs to avoid or administer with a reduced dose.

 Adding digital microscopy to a veterinary practice can greatly enhance recordkeeping and serve as a valuable tool for client education.
-This article provides an overview of the benefits of this technology and some useful resources for learning more.

 The Non-pathologic, Non-collection, and Non-sample Preanalytical Small “Stuff” That Influences Reliable Laboratory Results

 Complete blood counts (CBCs) and serum chemistry testing results can be influenced by several factors.
-This article gives an overview of some of the most common factors pertaining to sample handling.